Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Behavior Learning

 \subsection{Latent imagination}

 We aim to learn smooth and safe driving policy through long-term imaginary trajectories unrolled by the learned world model SEM2 with high sample efficiency.
-For this, we propagate stochastic gradients of multi-step returns through neural network predictions of actions, states, rewards, and values using reparameterization with the help of SEM2.
-As shown in Fig. \ref{4}, we learn long-term behavior with SEM2 by the imaginary process, which predicts the future latent states with imagined horizon length $I$ steps from an initial state.
-The initial state of the process is obtained from the input images, and the subsequent hidden variables $\hat{h_t},\hat{z_t}$, actions $\hat{a}$ and rewards $\hat{r}$ are obtained from the world model predictions.
+For this, multi-step returns gradients are propagated through the world model predictions of actions, states, rewards, and values using reparameterization with the help of SEM2.
+As shown in Fig. \ref{4}, we learn long-term behavior with SEM2 by the imagery process, which predicts the latent states of the next $I$ steps from an initial state.
+The initial state of the process is obtained from the input images, and the subsequent hidden variables $\hat{h},\hat{z}$, driving-relevant features $\hat{s}^m$, actions $\hat{a}$ and rewards $\hat{r}$ are obtained from the world model predictions.